DFE-Digital/register-trainee-teachers/app/views/guidance/_withdrawing_or_deferring_a_trainee.md

 ---
+page_title: Registering trainees manually in Register
 title: Registering trainees manually in this service
 ---
-## Withdraw or deferring a trainee
+<h2 class="govuk-heading-m">Withdraw or deferring a trainee</h2>

 Once you’ve registered a trainee and they have started their training, you can withdraw or defer them.
 You can do this using the links on the trainee record in Register.